"Why the Hell isn't THIS on DVD yet?" -- Number 22

 …ALL THE MARBLES (1981 MGM) Starring Peter Falk, Vicki Frederick, Laurene Landon, Burt Young, Richard Jaeckel, Angela Aames, John Hancock, Tracy Reed and Ursaline Bryant.
 Directed by Robert Aldrich.

 The profession of lady wrestler prior to the syndication boom of the 1980’s wasn't easy.
 Life on the road was lonely and made relationships difficult.
 Female wrestlers were usually considered a side show (or worse, a freak show) when compared to their male counterparts who were much bigger at the box office.
-The women still suffered the same bumps, bruises and worse as the men and had to take the same painkillers---all while toiling for less pay.
+The women still suffered the same bumps and bruises as the men and had to take the same painkillers while toiling for less pay.
 As mere “tits and ass”, the ladies were considered interchangeable.
 And of course, sleazy promoters would dangle the promise of bigger and better bookings (which may or may not materialize) in front of them in exchange for sexual favors.

-The female pioneers of wrestling were profiled in the 2005 documentary LIPSTICK & DYNAMITE, PISS & VINEGAR, which recently made the rounds on Showtime.
-What viewers of that (excellent) documentary may not realize: one of Hollywood’s most acclaimed directors tackled the same topics in a dramatic film nearly a quarter century earlier, the curiously forgotten …ALL THE MARBLES.
+The female pioneers of wrestling were profiled in the 2005 documentary LIPSTICK AND DYNAMITE, PISS AND VINEGAR, which recently made the rounds on Showtime.
+What viewers of that (excellent) documentary may not realize is that one of Hollywood's most acclaimed directors tackled those same topics in a dramatic film nearly a quarter century earlier, the curiously forgotten …ALL THE MARBLES.

-Vicki Frederick and Laurene Landon are The California Dolls, a tag team endlessly making the rounds of the rust belt with their disheveled but resourceful manager Peter Falk.
-Falk is a cheapskate, an unlikely ladies’ man, and a tireless negotiator.
-As he drives his California Dolls to one underpaying gig after another, he tries to build a rivalry with the champion Toledo Tigers, managed by John Hancock.
+Frederick and Landon are the California Dolls, a female tag team endlessly making the rounds of the Rust Belt with disheveled but resourceful manager Peter Falk.
+A cheapskate, unlikely ladies' man, and tireless negotiator, Falk drives his Dolls to one underpaying gig after another, trying to build a rivalry with the champion Toledo Tigers, authoritatively represented by John Hancock.